If Russia comes calling, feds & states united on election cybersecurity

 But some experts doubt that the improved federal-state effort will be a significant deterrent.

-Election expert Michael McDonald, a political scientist at the University of Florida, said the election council is powerless to require states to take the steps needed to boost election cybersecurity.
+Michael McDonald, a political scientist and election expert at the University of Florida, said the election council is powerless to require states to take the steps needed to boost election cybersecurity.

 "All of them needing to communicate with each other about a potential attack, that's very challenging," he said.